 "Team 585 was able to work through their technical difficulties and had a competitive showing at the Las Vegas regional," reported team advisor Danielle Evansic.
 "They were one of the top four finalists for the Underwriters Laboratories Safety Award, won the Autodesk Visualization Award for their 3DS Max animation and were awarded the coveted Gracious Professionalism Award.

+Lancaster High Eagle Robotics "James Bot" robot mixes it up with other robots during a match at the San Diego regional robotics tourney in March 2011.
 "Though they did not qualify to compete at the national championships, they returned from Vegas very proud of their accomplishments," Evansic added.